 Mix first three ingredients to create a pancake batter and let sit for 3-5 minutes.
 Cook in a pan covered with non-fat spray or coconut oil.
 Top with cooked apples.

 Day 8- Banana Nut Bread 1/2 med.
 Banana, sliced 1 tsp.
 Vanilla 1/2 - 1 tsp.
 Cinnamon 1/4 c.
 Walnuts

 Day 9- Oatmeal Cookie 1/2 - 1 tsp.
 Cinnamon 1 tsp.
 Vanilla 1/4 c.
 Raisins 1/4 c.
 Walnuts

-Day 11- Orange- Blueberry 1 individual serving cup of no sugar added mandarins, drained 1/4 c. blueberries
+Day 11- Orange- Blueberry 1 individual serving cup of no sugar added mandarins, drained (or replace some of the cooking water with the mandarin juice) 1/4 c. blueberries

 Day 13- Peanut Butter Cookie 1/2 c.
 Peanut Butter 1 tsp.
 Vanilla